-Dark psychology consists of the use of psychological principles in ways that ultimately harm the target.
+In the dictionary of power dynamics, dark psychology is defined as the use of psychological principles in ways that harm the target.

 There is a lot of interest in dark psychology around the web.

 This article is here to clarify and explain what dark psychology is, what it’s not, and how it’s deployed for manipulation purposes.

 The use of psychological principles of influence, manipulation, and coercion, for ends that can benefit the perpetrator but that harm or limits the freedom and power of the receiver.

 From now on, I will call “dark psychologist” anyone who deploys tools of influence and persuasion in a way that harms the receiver.

 Since dark psychology is a tool of manipulation, any dark psychologist is a manipulator, trickster, scoundrel, or outright criminal or abuser.